Snapchat/KeyDB-docs/docs/config-file.md

 ############################## APPEND ONLY MODE ###############################

-# By default Redis asynchronously dumps the dataset on disk.
+# By default KeyDB asynchronously dumps the dataset on disk.
 This mode is
-# good enough in many applications, but an issue with the Redis process or
+# good enough in many applications, but an issue with the KeyDB process or
 # a power outage may result into a few minutes of writes lost (depending on
 # the configured save points).
 #
 # The Append Only File is an alternative persistence mode that provides
 # much better durability.
 For instance using the default data fsync policy
-# (see later in the config file) Redis can lose just one second of writes in a
+# (see later in the config file) KeyDB can lose just one second of writes in a
 # dramatic event like a server power outage, or a single write if something
-# wrong with the Redis process itself happens, but the operating system is
+# wrong with the KeyDB process itself happens, but the operating system is
 # still running correctly.
 #
 # AOF and RDB persistence can be enabled at the same time without problems.
-# If the AOF is enabled on startup Redis will load the AOF, that is the file
+# If the AOF is enabled on startup KeyDB will load the AOF, that is the file
 # with the better durability guarantees.
 #
 # Please check http://redis.io/topics/persistence for more information.